 Ixion was a predecessor of St. Catherine of Alexandria in being tortured by a wheel.
 Ixion planned to seduce Hera who, he guessed, would be glad of a chance to revenge herself on Zeus for his frequent unfaithfulness.
 Zeus, however, reading Ixion's intentions, shaped a cloud into a false Hera with whom Ixion, being too far gone in drink to notice the deception, duly took his pleasure.
 He was surprised in the act by Zeus, who ordered Hermes to scourge him mercilessly (..) and then bind him to a fiery wheel which rolled without cease through the sky.

 Robert Graves - The Greek Myths - Penguin Books 1955

-(left) Maze decoration; (right-above) a table for playing a dice game; (right-below) decoration of an altar portraying Eros on a chariot drawn by a couple of lion
+(left) Labyrinth decoration; (right-above) a table for playing a dice game; (right-below) decoration of an altar portraying Eros on a chariot drawn by lions